Gear & ReviewsGear ReviewsBoxingSolo Training

 Finding the right boxing app can be the difference between a workout that feels like a chore and one that actually improves your fighting skills.

-We've tested the top contenders to help you find the perfect digital corner-man for your needs.
+We've tested the top contenders to help you find the perfect digital corner-man for your needs—whether you're shadow boxing in the living room, drilling combos in the garage, or squeezing in a round before work.

 1. FightFlow: Best for Reaction Time & Flow